All runners will need to have previous fell running experience and carry full safety kit.

-Both U16 & U18 routes have been designed to be challenging and hence are set at the top of grade for the age groups.
-The U16 race is run on decent paths for its full length, the U18 race is mainly on good paths with the section between CP1 & CP2 being more open to route choice.
+Both U17 & U18 routes have been designed to be challenging and hence are set at the top of grade for the age groups.
+The U17 race is run on decent paths for its full length, the U18 race is mainly on good paths with the section between CP1 & CP2 being more open to route choice.

-Both courses will be partially marked (more so the U16) and are run on decent paths and tracks hence although fell running experience will be beneficial it is not deemed necessary for either race.
+Both courses will be partially marked (more so the U16) and are run on decent paths and tracks.
 Obviously these are challenging youth races so entrants should be used to regular runs of a similar fell distance or greater road distance.

 - Offroad/Fell shoes due to the steep descents from the summits and below checkpoint 1.
 Flat soled trainers are not suitable.